 a) the manner in which the competent authority may require the reporting person to clarify the information reported or to provide additional information that is available to the reporting person;

-(aa) a confidential notification of receipt of the report to the reporting person within no more than seven days;
+(aa) a confidential acknowledgment of receipt of the report to the reporting person within no more than seven days of that receipt;

-b) a reasonable timeframe, not exceeding one two months from the notification of the report, or two four months in duly justified cases, for giving feed-back to the reporting person about the follow-up of the report and the type and content of this feed-back including appropriate action as well as investigations into the subject of the reports, where necessary; anonymous report should not be excluded from diligent follow up.
+b) a reasonable timeframe, not exceeding one two months from the acknowledgment of receipt of the report, for giving feed-back to the reporting person about the follow-up of the report and the type and content of this feed-back and where necessary for taking appropriate action as well as investigations into the subject of the report., That timeframe may be extended to four months in duly justified cases.

+ba) Anonymous reporting shall be followed-up in accordance with any provisions provided for in that regard under national law.

-c) the confidentiality regime applicable to reports, including a detailed description of the circumstances under which the confidential data of a reporting person and a concerned person may be disclosed.
+c) the confidentiality regime applicable to reports, including a detailed description of the circumstances under which the confidential data of a reporting person and of a concerned person may be disclosed.

-ca) give the reporting person the opportunity, without compelling him/her, to look over, examine and to be consulted comment on the draft report over the course of the investigation, and the final report before it is published at the end of the investigation and, where relevant, take his/her comments into account.
+ca) where deemed relevant by the competent authority, the possibility for the reporting person to be consulted and to present comments during the course of the investigation and the possibility for those comments to be taken into account..

 2. The detailed description referred to in point (c) of paragraph 1 shall include the exceptional cases in which confidentiality of personal data may not be ensured, including where the disclosure of data is a necessary and proportionate obligation required under Union or national law in the context of investigations or subsequent judicial proceedings or to safeguard the freedoms of others including the right of defence of the concerned person, and in each case subject to appropriate safeguards under such laws.